-Should you wish to learn more about the flora, fauna and history of Iguazu Falls and NP, you may want to consider joining a group tour or hiring a private guide.
-The full moon walking tour, only held five days around full moon, is the most special tour that can only be done with a guide and requires long in advance pre-booking.
+Wish to learn more about the flora, fauna and history of Iguazu Falls and NP?
+Consider joining a group tour or hiring a private guide.
+The full moon walking tour, only held five days around full moon, is the most special tour.
+It can only be done with a guide and requires long in advance pre-booking.

 What to bring to Iguazu Falls